 - Some of the victims on Criminal Minds do this.
 Others do not.

-- In the 5th season of Angel, when Illyria starts to take over her body and destroy her soul, Fred Burkle says she refuses to be a damsel in distress.
+- In the Angel episode "A Hole in the World", when Illyria starts to take over her body and destroy her soul, Fred Burkle says she refuses to be a Damsel in Distress.